hamzabinkhalid/github-actions-workflow-create-artifact/README.md

 # github-actions-workflow-create-artifact
-A workflow that created artifact
+A workflow that creates artifact